amudhak/dog-vs-cat/README.md

 2. cmd jupyter lab in the appropriate directory

 NOTE: Some packages may be necessary in order to preprocess the data, and split it into the training, testing, and validation sets.

+### To Do

+The model might be overfitting right now.
+Training was cut off early of 10 epochs, with an accuracy of 99% but testing accuracy is only about 70%.
+Look into simplifying the model as well as some regularization techniques.